-Rehabilitation of road works significantly impact traffic movement.
-This should be avoided as far as possible by proper planning of construction works.
+The rehabilitation of road works significantly impacts traffic movement.
+This shall be avoided as far as possible by proper planning of construction works.
 Excavation along the roads, hauling of construction materials and operation of equipment on-site can cause traffic problems.
-If traffic diversion and/or road closure is required for the proposed works, prior consent from the department will be required and prior information to affected areas and the public should be disseminated through consultations by PIU.
-The potential impact is negative but short-term and reversible by mitigation measures.
+If traffic diversion and/or road closure is required for the proposed works, prior consent from the relevant department will be acquired and prior information to affected areas and the public shall be disseminated through consultations by PIU.
+The potential impact is negative but short-term and reversible through strategic mitigation measures.